How can I migrate my DynamoDB tables from one AWS Account to another?

 5. In the destination account, import the Amazon S3 data to the new DynamoDB table.

-6. If you're using a staging table to capture writes that happened during the migration, repeat steps 4 and 5 on the staging table.
+Note: If you use a staging table to capture writes that happen during the migration, then repeat steps 3 and 4 on the staging table.

 Related information